Fiction

 Filmin / April 7

-This curious Belgian production sets a typical Agatha Christie scenario.
-During a social gathering at an English country house, a murder is committed and all the guests end up being suspects in the death.
-The twist in this miniseries is that the guests at this house are some of the most celebrated artists of surrealism, who have been gathered by an English lord who wants to exhibit the work of all of them.
+This curious Belgian production sets a typical Agatha Christie scene.
+During a social gathering at an English country house, a murder is committed and all the guests end up being suspects of the death.
+The twist of this miniseries is that the guests at this house are some of the most celebrated artists of surrealism, who have been gathered by an English lord who wants to put on an exhibition of all their work.
 Catalan actor Iñaki Mur plays Salvador Dalí, a suspect in the murder, as are also his wife, Gala, René Magritte, Man Ray, and Lee Miller.

 'The Testaments'